 Excel VBA Dictionary

-Using VBA Dictionary we can group all kinds of data in a dictionary to get access to all the items with a single variable.
-We can use the dictionary to create a collection of key-value combinations.
-Once the object is linked to keys, later on, we can call them by just using the key name.
+Using VBA Dictionary, we can group all kinds of data in a dictionary to get access to all the items with a single variable.
+For example, we can use the Dictionary to create a collection of key-value combinations.
+Then, once the object links to keys, we can call them later by just using the key name.

-VBA Dictionary is very tough to get inside, but we will try our level best to make it easy for you to understand.
-We can compare both Dictionary and Collection on the same scale, but some of the VBA dictionaries offer some of the functionalities that are not available with VBA Collections object.
+VBA Dictionary is very tough to get inside, but we will try our best to make it easy for you to understand.
+We can compare both Dictionary and Collection on the same scale.
+Still, some of the VBA dictionaries offer some of the functionalities that are not available with the VBA Collections object.

 Working with VBA Dictionaries

-In order to work with VBA Dictionaries first thing we need to do is to set the object reference to ‘Microsoft Scripting Runtime.’
+To work with VBA Dictionaries, we first need to set the object reference to 'Microsoft Scripting Runtime.'

-To set the reference to follow the below steps.
+To set the reference, follow the below steps.

 Step 1: Go to Tools > References.

-Step 2: Scroll down and select the ‘Microsoft Scripting Runtime’ option then click ok.
+Step 2: Scroll down, select the 'Microsoft Scripting Runtime' option, then click "OK."

-Now we can access VBA Dictionary with Scripting Library.
+Now, we can access the VBA Dictionary with the Scripting Library.

 Create Instance of Dictionary with VBA Code